SulmanM96/MyPortfolio/Readme.txt

 Sulman Malik Portfolio
 This is a custom-built portfolio site for showcasing my cloud engineering experience, certifications, and career timeline.
-Built from scratch using HTML, CSS, and JavaScript — inspired by mrastgoo.github.io.
+Built using HTML, CSS, and JavaScript — inspired by mrastgoo.github.io.

 Live Site
 https://sulmanm96.github.io/MyPortfolio/